samir-gandhi/pipeline-example-application/README.md

-# Ping Platform Example Pipeline
+# Ping Application Example Pipeline

-The intention of this repository is to present a simplified reference demonstrating how a CICD pipeline might work for Ping Identity solutions.
-The configuration managed in this repository covers "platform" components that are complementary to the [infrastructure](https://github.com/pingidentity/pipeline-example-infrastructure) and [application](https://github.com/pingidentity/pipeline-example-application) example pipeline repositories.
+This repository is intended to present a simplified reference demonstrating how a CICD pipeline might work for Ping Identity applications running in PingOne.
+It is a complement to the [infrastructure](https://github.com/pingidentity/pipeline-example-infrastructure) and [platform](https://github.com/pingidentity/pipeline-example-platform) example pipeline repositories.

 **Infrastructure** - Components dealing with deploying software onto self-managed Kubernetes infrastructure and any configuration that must be delivered directly via the filesystem.